-Westgrove medical clinic is a registered teaching site for the department of Family Medicine at the University of Alberta.
-The physicians who work at the clinic may have a resident physician working with them during a given time period.
+Westgrove Clinic is a registered teaching site for the department of Family Medicine at the University of Alberta.
+The physicians who work at the clinic may have a resident physician working with them during any given time period.

 A resident physician is a person who has completed a medical degree (M.D) and who practices under the supervision of fully licensed physician, to gain further in- depth training within the discipline of family medicine.
 A resident physician can do full histories, physical examinations, procedures, and write prescriptions.
 Depending on their stage of training, a resident physician may be the sole physician you see at a given visit.